wger-project/docs/docs/api/routines.rst

 Supersets
 `````````
-If you add more than one slot config to a slot, it automatically becomes a superset.
+If you add more than one slot entry to a slot, it automatically becomes a superset.
 The specific oder of exercises (in the gym mode only!) is the interleaved list
 of exercises.
 Not all exercises need to have the same number of sets, e.g.: